HCJM/City-Diary/README.md

 Watch our demo video [here]()!

-## Try out the latest version of City Diary!
+## Try out the latest version of City Diary

 ## Tech Stack